aarowz/IMLeagues-Stat-Tracker/app/src/pages/README.md

 ## Pages

-The pages are organized by Role.
+The pages are organized by Role using numerical prefixes to control their order in the Streamlit sidebar.
 Pages that start with a `0` are related to the Stat Keeper role.
 Pages that start with a `1` are related to the Player role or Team Captain role.
-Pages that start with a `2` are related to The System Administrator role.
+Pages that start with a `2` are related to the System Administrator role.

+Streamlit automatically discovers and orders pages alphanumerically by filename.
+For more information about how Streamlit's multi-page apps work, see the [official Streamlit documentation](https://docs.streamlit.io/library/get-started/multipage-apps).